projg2/python-guide/expert-multi.rst

 having the requested feature.

 Skipping specific tasks can be done via investigating ``${EPYTHON}``.
-As a shorthand, ``python_is_python3`` can be used to determine whether it references to an implementation of Python 3 or not.
 If USE flags are involved, you will probably also need to use ``python_gen_cond_dep`` with additional parameters restricting dependencies to available targets.

 .. code-block:: bash
    :emphasize-lines: 37-43,49